 Plan for at least 5-7 years.
 Buying for a shorter horizon is almost never a rational financial choice once transaction costs are accounted for.

 Account for the total cost of ownership, not just the mortgage payment.
 Property taxes, insurance, maintenance, and HOA fees are real, recurring expenses that mortgage comparisons often omit.
+The National Association of Realtors estimates that homeowners spend an average of 1-4% of home value annually on maintenance, depending on the age and condition of the property.

 Consider your down payment opportunity cost.
 The down payment invested in a diversified index fund is a real alternative.
 Include this in your comparison.